-Fire Fighting Alert Fire Brigade and tell them location and nature of hazard Wear breathing apparatus plus full body protective clothing Prevent, by any means available, spillage from entering drains or water courses Use water delivered as a fine spray to control fire and cool adjacent area Avoid spraying water onto liquid pools DO NOT approach container suspected to be hot Cool fire exposed containers with water spray from a protected location If safe to do so, remove containers from path of fire Fire/Explosion Hazard Combustible Slight fire hazard when exposed to heat or flame Heating may cause expansion or decomposition leading to violent rupture of containers On combustion may emit toxic fumes or carbon monoxide (CO) May emit acrid smoke Mists containing combustible materials may be explosive Combustion products include: Carbon dioxide (CO2) Hydrogen chloride Phosgene Nitrogen oxides (NOx) Sulfur oxides (SOx) Other pyrolysis products typical of burning organic material May emit poisonous fumes May emit corrosive fumes
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+Avoid spraying water onto liquid pools.
+DO NOT approach containers suspected to be hot Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Fire/Explosion Hazard Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.
+Mists containing combustible materials may be explosive.
+Combustion products include: carbon dioxide (CO2) hydrogen chloride phosgene nitrogen oxides (NOx) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.
+May emit corrosive fumes.